Group-20-Mobile-Development-Project/WheelDeal/README.md

 ---

 ## 📝 License
 This project is built for educational purposes as part of a **Mobile App Development Course** at OAMK.

 ---

-Would you like this exported as a `README.md` file to upload directly to your GitHub repo?